top of page

 PPPETE O'NEAL

-Pete O’Neal, veteran news photographer, has been in the television business almost thirty years.
+Pete O’Neal, retired news photographer, worked in news media forty-five years.
 His desire to record events through the eye of a camera began at the age of eight when an unknown photographer allowed him to look through the viewfinder of his camera.
 From that moment on, his love for the camera began.

 Throughout his career, Pete has been the recipient of many professional and community service awards.
 The following words by William Penn summarize his philosophy on life.
 "I expect to pass through life but once.
 If, therefore, there be any kindness I can show, or any good thing I can do for any fellow beings, let me do it now... as I shall not pass this way again."